hanzoai/runtime/apps/cli/docs/daytona_snapshot_push.md

-## daytona snapshot push
+## runtime snapshot push

 Push local snapshot

 ### Synopsis

-Push a local Docker image to Daytona.
-To securely build it on our infrastructure, use 'daytona snapshot build'
+Push a local Docker image to Runtime.
+To securely build it on our infrastructure, use 'runtime snapshot build'

 ```
-daytona snapshot push [SNAPSHOT] [flags]
+runtime snapshot push [SNAPSHOT] [flags]
 ```

 ### Options